 the area of the parallelogram formed by transforming the unit square is

-Two useful properties of the determinant are that
+Some useful properties of the determinant are that, for any matrices and ,

 Activity 2